w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 How long will it take for me to achieve 100k if I use the wheel strategy for options in F and adding 1000 USD per month?

-The wheel strategy is an options trading strategy that involves selling cash-secured puts and covered calls.
-While it can be a profitable approach, the outcome heavily depends on the stock, option premiums, strike price, and market conditions.
+The outcome heavily depends on the stock, option premiums, strike price, and market conditions.
 It's impossible to provide an exact timeline for when to achieve $100,000.
 To estimate the time it might take, lets' consider the following:

 Starting balance: | $5,000